DataBiosphere/azul/UPGRADING.rst

 these variables from the example deployment to your personal deployment.

 Service accounts must be registered and authorized with SAM for integration tests to pass.
-See section 3.2.1 of the README for registration instructions.
+See `section 3.2.1`_ of the README for registration instructions.

+.. _section 3.2.1: ./README.md#321-tdr-and-sam

 #2149 Switch to TDR snapshot hca_dev_20200817_dssPrimaryOnly